Aetohatir/mod-individual-xp-gm/.github/README.md

 [![Build Status](https://github.com/azerothcore/mod-individual-xp/workflows/core-build/badge.svg?branch=master&event=push)](https://github.com/azerothcore/mod-individual-xp)

-This is a fort of [mod-individual-xp](https://github.com/azerothcore/mod-individual-xp).
+This is a fork of [mod-individual-xp](https://github.com/azerothcore/mod-individual-xp).
 I didn't really remove any features, I made most of the features only work with gm accounts however.
 It still allows each player to `view` their experience multiplier, but only GMs are allowed to `modify` the XP rate.
 I also added a feature that the XP gain will stop after reaching a certain level.
 So you could make a player gain additional XP up until a certain level.
 Great for catching up with friends. since `.xp default`, `.xp disable` and `.xp enable` I also set to GM commands but haven't made it targetable (yet, unsure if I'll ever do though), these commands are basically useless as of now.